zeroc-ice/ice/vsplugin/README.txt

 ------------------------------------

-After installing the plug-in, right-click on the project in Solution Explorer and choose "Ice -> Add Slice Builder".
+After installing the plug-in, right-click on the project in Solution Explorer and choose "Ice Configuration..." or go to "Ice Configuration..." in "Tools" menu

-Once the builder is enabled, you can configure build properties in the project properties window.
-To view the project properties, choose "View -> Properties Window".
+This will open a dialog where you could configure Ice build properties.

 Project properties